gcp-development/dapp/erc20/README.md

 - using the [Shibuya Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.shibuya.astar.network#/contracts) portal.
 - using the [Contracts Substrate UI](https://contracts-ui.substrate.io/?rpc=wss://rpc.shibuya.astar.network).

 For this example we are going to use the Contracts Substrate UI, but before we proceed we need to get some [faucets](https://portal.astar.network/) for the Shibuya-Testnet.
+For managing our dev account we are going to use the [polkadot-js-browser-extension](https://wiki.polkadot.network/docs/learn-account-generation#polkadot-js-browser-extension).